rotsee/thenmap-js/README.md

     <script src="//drvkoaf101245.cloudfront.net/thenmap-1.0.5.min.js"></script>

 ##Changelog
+ * 1.0.6
+  * Remove parts of the debug mode that were ironically buggy.

  * 1.0.5
   * Styling fixes
   * Really make hover effect work in Chrome

  * 1.0.4
   * Use only one API module, making both back- and frontend a bit faster
   * Make hover effect work in Chrome

  * 1.0.3
   * The data module of the API had a _major_ flaw.
 That is now fixed, but at the cost of breaking backwards compability.